alex-snezhko/grain-test/README.md

 ### Creating test suites

-We can group our tests into test suites, which allows us to better organize our tests and also enables some additional functionality as we'll see in a moment.
+We can group our tests into test suites, which allows us to better organize our tests and also enables some additional functionality.
 Let's define a test suite:
 ```
 import * from "./grain-test"
 // implementation elided